xcameleonx/TwitchPopups/README.md

-# TwitchPopups
+# Twitch Effect Popups

-Allows Twitch mods to display popup text on the stream via chat commands
+Allows Twitch mods to display popup text with optional extra visual effects on the stream via chat commands.
+Forked from Limmy's [TwitchPopups](https://github.com/DaftLimmy/TwitchPopups)

 ## COMMAND LIST

-- !alert: will display whatever text comes after the !alert command
+- !alert <effect> "text": will display whatever text is provided using the optional visual effect
 - !spotlight [@username]: will display the chat of the specified user from that point on
 - !delete: will delete the popup

 ## DOWNLOAD

-The latest version of TwitchPopups can be found [as a zip archive here](https://github.com/DaftLimmy/TwitchPopups/archive/master.zip)
+The latest version of Twitch Effect Popups can be found [as a zip archive here](https://github.com/xcameleonx/TwitchPopups/archive/master.zip)

 ## INSTRUCTIONS

 1. Extract the zip archive
-2. Edit settings.js and change "Limmy" to your Twitch channel name
+2. Edit settings.js and change "ChannelNameHere" to your Twitch channel name
 3. Use OBS/Streamlabs OBS to add twitchpopups.htm as a browser source (Fit to Screen, 1920x1080)
 4. Tick "Shutdown source when not visible" in browser source properties.
 That way, any tweaks you make are reloaded when you toggle the visibility button